drcscodes/drcs.codes/res/ai/slides/local-search.md

 How to fix:

 - Allow "sideways" moves
 - Stochastic hill climbing chooses randomly from uphill moves.
+Stochastic beam search does this with $k$ states in parallel.
 - Random restart hill climbing restarts from multiple initial states.

 :::